Last night felt like we were all in a movie.

 The worst thing that can happen when you ask is they say no.

 I’m not a health expert so I can’t really comment on how to prepare for the virus itself.
-There are many other experts out there right now giving reasonable advice (this interview is worth listening to).
+There are many other experts out there right now giving reasonable advice.

 It’s possible all of this is an overreaction but I would much rather overreact than underreact in a situation like this.